-Going from addiction to sobriety is best thought of not as an event, but as a journey.
+Going from addiction to sobriety is not an event but a journey.

-This is why it’s so important to select a drug and alcohol treatment center that has an addiction recovery program that is designed to help clients learn how to manage their mental and emotional states through the part of recovery often referred to as post-acute withdrawal syndrome (PAWS.)
+This is why it’s so important to select a drug and alcohol treatment center that has a recovery program designed to help manage mental and emotional states through the part of recovery often referred to as post-acute withdrawal syndrome (PAWS.)

 What Is Post-Acute Withdrawal Syndrome (PAWS)?